-Through this series we have identified our values, taken a look at our personalities, and reviewed how trust is built between people.
-In this post we will put it all together and discuss elements of a home filled with wellness.
+Through this series, we have identified our values, taken a look at our personalities, and reviewed how trust is built between people.
+This post will put it all together and discuss elements of a home filled with wellness.

-A household that operates in full wellness is one that is functioning with authenticity while providing feelings of belonging.
-The household’s environment ensures everyone’s needs are met and they are safe to be their authentic self.
+A household that operates in full wellness is functioning with authenticity while providing feelings of belonging.
+The household’s environment ensures everyone’s needs are met, and they are safe to be their authentic self.

-The importance of identifying household values is so that the family can get on the same page and aim in the same direction.
-By understanding these values a family can align their short and long term actions to them.
+The importance of identifying household values is that the family can get on the same page and aim in the same direction.
+By understanding these values, a family can align its short and long-term actions to them.
 A family can also correct or eliminate any areas of non-alignment.

-By understanding our own nature (personality) and the nature of the other members of our home we can ensure that we are developing a deep connection.
-When we develop a deep connection with each other we are honoring their authenticity while providing a sense of belonging (remember: people gravitate to where they feel most acknowledged and accepted).
-Out of this each member of the family can derive meaning and a purpose for their life.
+By understanding our own nature (personality) and the nature of the other members of our home, we can ensure that we develop a deep connection.
+When we develop a deep connection with each other, we honor their authenticity while providing a sense of belonging (remember: people gravitate to where they feel most acknowledged and accepted).
+Out of this, each member of the family can derive meaning and a purpose for their life.